Maryland

 • Last 4 Digits of your Social Security Number

-Receiving an Absentee ballot: Members of the Uniformed Services and Merchant Marines who are absent from their voting residence and their eligible family members, and overseas voters may receive their mail-in ballots by mail, email/online or fax.
-To request electronic transmission of the blank ballot, these voters must mark the appropriate box and provide an email address or fax number on the Federal Post Card Application.
+Receiving a Mail-In Ballot: Military and overseas voters may receive their mail-in ballots by mail, email/online or fax.
+To request electronic transmission of the blank ballot, military and overseas voters must mark the appropriate box and provide an email address or fax number on the Federal Post Card Application.

 If You Have a Felony Conviction